kubernetes-sigs/kubespray/README.md

 Quickstart
 -------------------------
 The following steps will quickly setup a kubernetes cluster with default configuration.
-These defaults are good for a test purposes.
+These defaults are good for tests purposes.

 Edit the inventory according to the number of servers
 ```